Kaston-C/Portfolio/personal-projects/README.md

-# System Projects Overview
+# Personal Projects Overview

-Welcome to my collection of systems-related projects!
+Welcome to my collection of my peronsal projects!
 Below are some of the projects I've built and am currently working on.
 This repository will continue to evolve as I develop new projects and further enhance my skills.
+The larger projects have their own repo, while the smaller ones are published in a subdirectory here.

 ## Projects